nonstoptimm/nonstoptimm.github.io/content/resume.md

 :    **aiesec in germany**; voluntary member, responsible for marketing and compliance-related topics

 **2017 - 2017**
-:    **german language teacher**; voluntary language tutor for a visually impaired student
+:    **german language teacher in việt nam**; voluntary language tutor for a visually impaired student

 **2013 - today**
 :    **[snkrgks sneakerblog](snkrgks.com)**; founder and owner of a sneaker culture weblog